Here I mean the infrastructure needed and provided to make Open Source.

 It is even usually easy and cheap to register a domain for this to get your personal name on the site.

-These days many (most?) projects go with a service provider that hosts and offers whole selection of project management services in the same place in an integrated fashion.
+These days many (most?) projects go with a service provider that hosts and offers a whole selection of project management services in the same place in an integrated fashion.
 GitHub and Gitlab being two popular and known providers.

-RCS was replaced by CVS which was replaced by Subversion for a short while until the distributed version control systems really took off.
+RCS was replaced by CVS which was replaced by Subversion for a short while until the distributed version control systems took off.